rahul235/Data-2-Decision/_pages/julia.md

 > * [Install](https://docs.anaconda.com/anaconda/install/mac-os ) anacondat for MacOS.
 > * For Linux, use this link for [installation](https://docs.anaconda.com/anaconda/install/linux)

+Install the application once the download completes.
 More about anaconda can be found at this [page](https://docs.anaconda.com).

 * **`Download Julia`**